cube-js/cube/docs/content/Schema/Advanced/Polymorphic-Cubes.md

   - /recipes/polymorphic-cubes
 ---

-In programming languages, polymorphism usually means **the use of a single symbol to represent multiple different types**.
-It can be quite common for a database and application to be designed in such a way that leverages one single database table for entities of different types but sharing common traits.
+In programming languages, polymorphism usually means the use of a single symbol to represent multiple different types.
+It can be quite common for a database and application to be designed in such a way that leverages a single database table for entities of different types that share common traits.

 For example, you are working on an online education platform, where teachers assign lessons to students.
 The database can contain only two tables: one for